qodesmith/typer/README.md

 ### Arguments

-2 possible argument structures:

-1. `(el, 'event')` - specify a DOM element to listen to.
 2. `('event')` - the event name we're listening for; Omitting a DOM element will default to listening to `document.body` for the event.
+1. `('event', el)` - specify a DOM element to listen for the event on.

 _* NOTE: Typer uses **one-time event** listeners.
 When the event is fired, the listener is triggered, then removed._